When Should I Switch?

 You need to spend some time on the internet researching companies before you decide to switch.
 Find out what the A.M.
 Best rating is for a company.
 Find out if they have won any awards from places like JD Power and Associate’s and check into reviews from Consumer Reports.
 You want to make sure you’re not leaving a great company for a sub-par one.
 While it doesn’t happen often, insurance companies could be in a bad financial state, and you want to make sure you’re not using one of these companies.
 At BIG Agency, we review all of our companies regularly to make sure they give excellent customer service especially with claims, rates are competitive, and to make sure they are in a good financial state.
 Don’t forget to ask friends and family about their personal experience with companies.
 While the internet is a great resource, sometimes reviews need to be taken with a grain of salt.
 Ask friends and family who their insurance is with and call those companies for quotes too!
 At BIG Agency, we have a referral program going right now.
 If one of our current customers refers you to us, we will give both of you a gift card, just for getting a quote!

-Don’t forget to ask questions about the billing options offered, how long the agency or company has been in business, if there is a local office and where it is located, if there is cancellation fees involved, and how claims are handled.
+Don’t forget to ask questions about the billing options offered, how long the agency or company has been in business, if there is a local office and where it is located, if there are cancellation fees involved and how claims are handled.
 Some companies have local claims centers or body shops they can refer you to in the time of an auto accident.

 Remember, you can switch insurance companies at any time.
 Not just at renewal!
 It is fairly easy and BIG Agency makes the process go smoothly.
 If you have questions or would like to get a quote today, give us a call at 513-831-4544.